 I was inspired by Boston’s Top of the Hub’s variation of the chocolate espresso martini.
 They use vanilla vodka and Kahlua Midnight, which is higher in alcohol and of course more expensive than regular Kahlua.
-I think that’s what makes this cocktail however regular Kahlua is just fine.
+I think that’s what makes this cocktail special, however regular Kahlua is just fine.
 After one final attempt…it was perfect.
 If you’re wondering how pumped I was—it was a little like when Tom Hanks created fire for the first time in Cast Away.

 The chocolate espresso martini is the perfect desert cocktail.
 I see no better way to cap off your evening of delinquency and tomfoolery.

-To add the chocolate drizzle.
+Finally, to add the chocolate drizzle.
 Place a little chocolate syrup at the top of the glass and let gravity do the rest.Print

 - 2 1/2 ounces Cafe Bustelo instant espresso or fresh espresso